Grounding Natural Language to SQL Translation with Data-Based Self-Explanations: Methodologies

 \subsection{Semantics Enrichment via Annotating}

-The main observation arising from the provenance enrichment process is that while provenance information can reveal details about the query result derived from the data, it is insufficient for providing insights into why the query result satisfies the query criteria \cite{CaJaDE21}.
-To give a flavor of the explanation that may be produced by only leveraging the provenance information, an NL explanation is exemplified as follows for the example in Figure~\ref{fig: rewrite},
+The main observation arising from the provenance enrichment process is that while provenance can reveal details about the query result derived from the data, it is insufficient to provide insights into why the query result satisfies the query criteria \cite{CaJaDE21}.
+To give a taste of the explanation that can be produced using provenance information alone, an explanation is exemplified as follows for the example in Fig.~\ref{fig: rewrite},

-{\textit{$\blacktriangleright$ Flight number 7 and flight number 13 are both associated with the Airbus A340-300 aircraft.}} {Although the explanation interprets the details about those flights with ``\textit{Airbus A340-300}'' aircraft, it does not clarify how result number $2$ is derived.
-This lack of explicit information may impede \textsc{Cyclesql} from getting a valid explanation suitable for validating the underlying translation afterward.}
+{\textit{$\blacktriangleright$ Flight number 7 and flight number 13 are both associated with the Airbus A340-300 aircraft.}} Although the explanation interprets the details about those flights with ``\textit{Airbus A340-300}'' aircraft, it does not clarify how the resulting number $2$ is derived.
+This lack of explicit information may impede \textsc{Cyclesql} from getting a valid explanation suitable for validating the translation afterward.

 To address the limitation above, \textsc{Cyclesql} enriches the provenance by integrating the operation-level semantics of the SQL queries (both the original and rewritten SQLs) to better reflect user query intent.
 The fundamental concept behind this enrichment is that different parts of the query may ``contribute'' to different parts of the provenance information (e.g., the parts of a rewritten query) or play a role in transforming the query result based on different parts of the provenance (e.g., the parts of an original query).
 We hope to identify semantics alignment between provenance elements and query operators, ensuring all necessary semantics are properly captured and combined.